terencemoriarty/DS-4002-Project2/README.md

 ## SRC

 We pulled the source data from Kaggle.
-It includes images of chest x-rays of patients with COVID-19, patients with viral pnemonia, and healthy lungs.
+It includes images of chest X-rays of patients with COVID-19, patients with viral pnemonia, and healthy lungs.
 The dataset consists of six different directories, split by recommending testing and training data, each containing a directory for each diagnosed condition.

 ### Installing/Building Code